The Frizzled Leek

 Ingredients

-• 2 acorn squash cut in half lengthwise and seeds scooped out
+• 2 acorn squash cut in half crosswise and seeds scooped out

 • 1 pound sugar-free Italian sausage